Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 8. Using Conditional formatting to find null data points.
 9. Using Pivot tables to check inconsistencies and preliminary calculations.

+## Database Normalization:
+In addition to cleaning the dataset, I've also designed a database system with normalized tables (upto 3rd Normal Form) using PostgreSQL.
+This project is available [here](https://github.com/Arpita-deb/Books-Database-Normalization.git), or you can read about the steps taken to create this database system in this [medium article](https://medium.com/@arpita_deb/from-spreadsheets-to-database-c2e8dbeb6a76).

+However, for the analysis phase I've used the cleaned dataset for simplicity's sake.

 # PHASE 4 - ANALYZE

 For analysis I've used Python and Jupyter Notebook which is provided as EDA_in_Python.
 The results of the analysis in presented as Tableau visualizations for quick and easy understanding.